Automattic/themes/blank-canvas/readme.txt

 == Description ==

-Blank Page is a blank starting point for building your site.
+Blank Canvas is a blank starting point for building your site.

 == Changelog ==